Lake Turkana: Dams

-The report offers a devastating look at a deeply flawed development process fuelled by the special interests of global finance and African governments.
+The report offers a devastating look at a deeply flawed development process fueled by the special interests of global finance and African governments.
 In the process, it identifies major overlooked or otherwise minimised risks, not the least of which is a U.S. Geological Survey estimation of a high risk for a magnitude 7 or 8 earthquake in the Gibe III dam region.